fernandozucatelli/TeaComponentAnalysis/README.md

 # TeaComponentAnalysis
-Repository of raw data used by R.K.
+Repository of raw data and codes used by R.K.
 Nogueira in her research and base to our articles.